Introduction

 Terraform maturity stages

 While working with our customers, we have identified common patterns of maturity, allowing us to categorize customers into three main stages: Adopt, Standardize, and Scale.
-Each of the maturity stages is covered in a separate HVD document and assumes that the previous maturity stage is successfully implemented.
+Separate HVD documents cover these stages.

 | Adopt | Standardize | Scale |